 With the advent of the mobile phone and tablet, everyone seems to be taking photographs.
 For many people all they want is a record of a holiday or family event or a special moment in their lives.
 Which they are happy to share with their friends and perhaps to look at some years later.
 When it will bring back a fond memory of times past.
+There are 6 rules of composition in photography which I will discuss in more detail below.

 Some of us however, want to take their photography one step further and turn it into a hobby.
 Which we can develop and improve.
 So we dispense with our point and shoot camera and stop using our phones and invest in a reasonably decent camera.
 Personally, although I had been taking pictures for almost 50 years.
 I only took it up as a serious hobby in 2010 when I purchased a Panasonic DMC-FZ38 prior to visiting Kenya on my first Safari.